 Continue reading to discover what his students and fellow staff have said about his colossal impact.

 Abdulrazak's success has attracted interest from around the globe, including the Guardian, New Yorker, The Times, Africa News, Reuters and the Wall Street Journal.
 In his Nobel Prize interview shortly after he received his award he reflected on the incredible value refugees can bring to a country.
+His award has also been celebrated for raising the profile of the growing pool of East African writers now attracting wider recognition.

 International Partnerships Officer, University of Kent